Volocopter announced the VoloDrone freight-carrying version of the VoloCity eVTOL aircraft.

 On December 1, 2020, in collaboration with the Economic Development Board of Singapore (EDB) and Civil Aviation Authority of Singapore (CAAS), Volocopter announced its commitment to bring air taxi services to Singapore by the end of 2023.
 Over the next three years, it intends to recruit a team of 50 pilots, engineers, operation specialists, and business managers, and hopes to quadruple this number by 2026 to operate a network of routes across the Singaporean region.
 This comes amidst continued talks with cities including Dubai, Paris, and London, where the company also hopes to someday launch air taxi services.

-While the company awaits completion of regulatory approvals, it has formed a local subsidary named Volocopter Asia Holding, recruiting former AirMap member Hon Lung Chu as its head of Asia Pacific in Singapore.
+While the company awaits completion of regulatory approvals, it has formed a local subsidiary named Volocopter Asia Holding, recruiting former AirMap member Hon Lung Chu as its head of Asia Pacific in Singapore.

 A March 2, 2021 announcement revealed Volocopter had raised an additional €200 million ($240 million) in a Series D funding round, which it says will be sufficient to get the all-electric eVTOL certified and into commercial operations in 2023.
 Now totaling €322 million ($387 million) in funding, the Germany-based company is holding off from venturing onto the publicly-traded route like its American counterparts Joby Aviation and Archer through their February SPAC mergers, opting instead to continue support from international venture capital.
 The company now has 300 employees at its headquarters near Munich with a new office in Singapore.

 In a July 2021 announcement, Volocopter revealed its alliance with Malaysia Airports and Skyports to develop plans to build vertiports for urban air mobility (UAM) service in the Southeast Asian country.
-Through this memorandum of understanding, the partners plan to evaluate suitable sites for operating eVTOL aircraft, like Volocopter’s two-seat VoloCity multicopter and the larger, longer-range VoloConnect fixed-wing model.
+Through this memorandum of understanding, the partners plan to evaluate suitable sites for operating eVTOL aircraft, like Volocopter’s two-seat VoloCity multicopter and the larger, longer-range VoloConnect fixed-wing model (which has subsequently been renamed VoloRegion.
 The study will take account of factors such as demand for flights, customer throughput, and how to integrate all aspects of UAM operations, further cementing Volocopter's place in the emerging UAM market.

 Volocopter announced the VoloDrone freight-carrying version of the VoloCity eVTOL aircraft.